 32) Fresh pureed peaches, a tablespoon of honey, and whole small wild blueberries.
 Mix & freeze.

 33) Rose and Champagne Sorbet – I have not made this recipe as pops, so I’m not sure how they’d turn out, but if they did work out I think it’s an awesome idea for a green summer wedding.
 I’m considering trying it with a cheap champagne first to see if the taste comes through.
 This one is not so kid-friendly obviously.

 34) Brew strong green tea, mix in honey, some sugar and freeze.

-35) Tomato and Avocado Popsicles (shown above) – a savory ice pop with layers that are too much work for the everyday ice pop lover, but these would make a fab and unique summer party treat.
+35) Tomato and Avocado Popsicles – a unique savory ice pop with layers that are too much work for the everyday ice pop lover, but these would make a fab and unique summer party treat.